Filtering with Self-Attention and Storing with MLP: One-Layer Transformers Can Provably Acquire and Extract Knowledge

 NeutralArtificial Intelligence

-- A new theoretical framework has been introduced to explain how one-layer transformers can acquire and extract knowledge, focusing on the roles of multi-layer perceptrons (MLPs), out-of-distribution adaptivity, and next-token prediction.
+- A recent study introduces a theoretical framework for understanding how one-layer transformers acquire and extract knowledge, focusing on the roles of multi-layer perceptrons (MLPs), out-of-distribution adaptivity, and next-token prediction.
 This framework aims to clarify the mechanisms behind knowledge storage and retrieval in large language models (LLMs) during pre-training and fine-tuning phases.

 — via World Pulse Now AI Editorial System